anandhu-co-in/bradsmernstack_crash/README.md

 Completed monoddb integration, now, when server.js runs, it will call the connectDB function which uses mongoose to connect to my mongodbatlast.
 The conn string MONGO_URI is added in env.properties

+Added goalModel, also implemented all the goalcontrollers in goalController.json.
+Tested all routes using postman